EARnagram/lessons/sec4/angular_http/lab/README.md

 #### Starter Code

-There's an Express-built API ready to run with a simple `npm start`.
-Don't forget to have Mongo running.
+There's an Express-built API ready to run with a simple `nodemon`.
+Don't forget to have Mongo running and to `npm install`.
 There's no seed data, you'll have to save your own criminals.

 #### Deliverable